Residency Information & Application

 Artist Residency Program

-The Clay Studio of Missoula residencies range from 1-6 months (short-term) to up to two years (long-term).
-We also offer a Community Residency for artists interested in coming to work in Missoula for less than one month.
-The Clay Studio’s director and a selection committee choose new residents annually in the spring.
+The Clay Studio of Missoula currently offers long term residencies (up to two years, general start time is September), and some short term opportunities (up to two months, dependent of space availability).
+There are generally five long term residents in total, and depending on the cycle, we generally have 2-3 long term spots to offer annually to new applicants.
+The Clay Studio’s director and a rotating selection committee choose new residents annually in April.
 The selections are based on the quality of the work, its artistic merit, and the diversity of the prospective group in terms of work, background, and stage of career development.
-Long-term residents are initially granted a one-year residency, and are given the opportunity to extend into a second year with director approval.
+Long-term residents are initially granted a one-year residency, and are given the opportunity to extend into a second year with director and committee approval.

 The Clay Studio expects that each resident will contribute approximately 5 hours a week in studio and gallery maintenance.
 The 5 self-directed hours working for the Clay Studio per week may include such general studio tasks as gallery assistance (including work packing and exhibit install/de-install, gallery sitting shifts), loading and firing kilns, cleaning and organizing the studio, and performing other duties and special projects as needed.
 Residents are also asked to assist with the production of fundraising events, outreach events, and are often called upon to offer technical or creative advice to studio artists, interns, and students.

 Wood Fire Residency